Forties Oil Field: Development

 No fluid processing was undertaken on Forties Echo, well fluids were transferred to Forties Alpha to yield 67,000 barrels of oil per day and 300,000 standard cubic metres of gas per day.
 Electric power was supplied from Forties Alpha and Delta.
 There is a 20 berth accommodation although the installation was intended to be unmanned.
 There are two modules with a topsides weight of 5,400 tonnes.

-Production History
+Production history

-Named Forties because it lay just off the Long Forties Bank, the field began producing oil in September 1975 and was officially inaugurated by Her Majesty on 3 November 1975.
+Named Forties because it lay just off the Long Forties Bank, the field began producing oil in September 1975 and was officially inaugurated by Queen Elizabeth II on 3 November 1975.
 When the project was completed, 400,000 barrels of crude was initially expected to be siphoned off each day and exported through a 36-inch pipeline to landfall at Cruden Bay north of Aberdeen.
 At peak production, this single field would provide the nation with about one-fifth of its total annual requirements by 1978.
 The production (in 1000s barrels) is shown in the graph: Production from the field peaked in 1979 at 500 koilbbl/d, well above early predictions.